-Connect to Power BI Desktop Model from Excel and SSMS
+Connect to Power BI Desktop Model via its Local Port from Excel and SSMS

 Power BI Desktop Excel SSMSPower BI Desktop is a fantastic report authoring tool.
 I have lots of experience working with Tableau as well and I can say, man, Power BI is growing very quickly.
 Lots of awesome ideas have been added to Power BI and a lot more is coming.
 But, It might be a question for some of you that is that possible to connect to a Power BI Desktop model from Excel, SQL Server Management Studio (SSMS) or SQL Server Profiler?
 The answer is yes, you can.
 But, how on earth someone should connect to a Power BI Desktop model from Excel, SSMS or SQL Server Profiler?
 Well, it could be useful for the following scenarios: